 UDOT's Motor Carrier Division (MCD) operates eight fully-staffed fixed facility ports of entry in Utah.
-In addition, there is three other port of entry sites that not regularly staffed but are operated at different times during the week from staff from the other ports of entry and Utah Highway Patrol (UHP) personnel.
-Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff those fixed facilities.
-The authority of these employees does not extend beyond the borders of the fixed facility.
+Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff the fixed facilities.
+In addition, there is three other port of entry sites that not regularly staffed but are operated at different times during the week from MCD staff from the other ports of entry and Utah Highway Patrol (UHP) personnel.
+Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff the fixed facilities.
+The authority of MCD employees does not extend beyond the borders of the fixed facilities.

-The Division also has a Safety Investigator team, when at full strength, consist of a supervisor and 10 investigators.
+The Division also has a Safety Investigator team, when at full strength, consist of two supervisors and nine investigators.
 They conduct interstate New Entrant Safety Audits and interstate and intrastate carrier investigations within the State.